- March, 2018

 Laundry-to-Landscape Hands-on Installation WorkshopFREE

 March 10, 2018 @ 9:00 am - 4:00 pm

 6500 Soquel Drive

-This is a two part class with a morning lecture and an afternoon devoted to a hands on installation of a laundry to landscape gray-water system at a local residence.
-The morning lecture covers code requirements, greywater compatible products and plants, greywater parts and materials identification, calculating irrigation field size and plant water requirements, mulch basin construction, creating a design for your system, and maintaining your greywater system.
+The first half of the day covers code requirements, greywater compatible products and plants, greywater parts and materials identification, how to calculate irrigation field size and plant water requirements, how to construct a mulch basin, how to create a design for your system, and ultimately how to maintain your greywater system.

 After a one hour lunch break we will travel to the workshop installation site, a local resident/volunteer’s home complete an installation.
 Directions to site are given in class.

 Don’t forget to bring a lunch, sunscreen & a water bottle!

 Please note: The workshop starts at 9 am, but please arrive by 8:45 am to check in!

 Hands-on installation demonstration will be from 1-4 pm